 Can you get data back?
 Can you recover all those lost files?
 Possibly – each situation is different.
 Professional data recovery specialists can retrieve all lost data, no matter how hopeless you might feel.
 Experts can disassemble your external drive and diagnose problems quickly, unravelling any problems of lost data.

 The first thing you should do is stop using the external hard drive straight away – when the data is lost, the space used to house your files doesn’t vanish, meaning the system will recognize the space as being available for use, leading any new saved data or files to overwrite the old items you can’t access.
-This will only make the situation much worse, so avoid temptation.
+This will only make the situation worse, avoid this temptation at all costs.

 Your external hard drive may fail because of a problem with a connection within the enclosure – if this is the case, experts may be able to revive your drive.
 Using specialized file recovery tools and IDE/SATA to USB adapters, reviving your USB enclosure is very possible.
 Connecting the hard drive, using proprietary USB extraction tools can retrieve all your lost files. eProvided will recognize your corrupted drive and assign it a drive letter, retrieving all your lost files.